EugenMayer/docker-image-azure/README.md

 ## WAT

-Nightly builds of docker images for azure pipeliens adding the most common tools and most importantly the mandatory `sudo` package.
+Nightly (every 2nd day) builds of docker images for azure pipelines adding the most common tools and most importantly the mandatory `sudo` package.
 All the base images are, if possible, official images e.g. `node:12` and so on

 - The images are minimal, untempered and designed to be used in your CI, we use azure-pipelines in this regard.